SilkRose/Pony/stories/deternal/deternal.md

 ***

-Twilight woke up in a hospital bed for the second time after a friends death.
+Twilight woke up in a hospital bed for the second time after a friend's death.
 Pinkie was once again asleep next to her.
 This time, she was fully on the bed, laying next to Twilight.

 Twilight puts a hoof over Pinkie, trying to wake her.